Compromising Highway Safety

 ELDs are the new gold standard for our industry to effectively track and comply with driver “hours of service” on our nation’s highways and are important to curtailing driver fatigue.
 They are accurate, easier to access, and difficult to falsify, compared to the outdated pen and pad methods of tracking.

-This modern-day technology has proven effective in improving safety and increasing compliance.
+This modern-day technology has proven effective in improving highway safety and increasing compliance.
 FMCSA’s 2014 report titled “Evaluating the Potential Safety Benefits of Electronic Hours-of-Service Recorders,” found that carriers using an ELD saw an 11.7 percent reduction in crash rate and a 50 percent drop in hours-of-service violations over carriers using traditional paper logs.

 This and other evidence has convinced the American Trucking Associations, along with many other industry supporters, law enforcement and FMCSA to support the implementation of ELDs.
 The U.S Court of Appeals for the Seventh Circuit rejected a challenge to the ELD rule, concluding that the rule appropriately implemented Congress’s instructions and the Supreme Court rejected a petition for review of that decision.